What is BTTS: Both teams to score meaning, guide and tips

 However, an Over 2.5 Match Goal bet placed pre-game (often at the same or worse odds than a BTTS bet) would be dead in the water.
 Furthermore, one slip up by either team can let a goal in, and particularly in lower leagues that can often happen, leading to underdog sides bagging at least one goal a match.

-The bet slip shown above came from a Liverpool vs Arsenal matchup, where it seemed likely that both teams would score in the game.
+The bet slip shown above came from a game when Liverpool and Arsenal played each other.
+It seemed very likely that both teams would score in the game.
 In fact, in the previous season, each team had only failed to score in 5% of their games.

-To try and back up the BTTS stats a bit, you should also look at the "Failed to Score" and "Clean Sheet" statistics for each team.
+Try to back up the BTTS wagers you are considering by checking other stats.
+Check things like the "Failed to Score" and "Clean Sheet" statistics for each team.
 If a team has a low "Failed to Score" and "Clean Sheet" statistic, they're prime candidates for a BTTS bet.

 Both Teams To Score Combo Bets

-The BTTS market can often come with what are called "combination bets", where the BTTS is paired with another bet to try and increase the odds.
+The BTTS market can often come with what is called a "combination bet" or "accumulator bet", where the BTTS is paired with another bet to try and increase the odds.

-The simplest of these is by reducing the timescale for the BTTS bet to land to just one half.
+The simplest of these sub-markets is by reducing the timescale for your BTTS bets to land to just one half.
+These will often offer much better odds but are a slightly riskier market.

 The picture above shows the odds from the same Liverpool vs Arsenal game.
-This time with the BTTS bet limited to either the 1st half or the 2nd half.
+This time with the BTTS bet limited to either the first half or the second half.

 The final bet asks if both teams will score in both halves, and there are four possible options.
 Playing with these markets can be potentially lucrative.
 They also come with high risks given you that have shrunk the timeframe needed for both teams to score into just a single half.